 (left) Detail of the etching; (centre) S. Maria dell'UmiltÓ; (right) bell tower seen from Via di Monticello

 The nunnery had a church with an interesting baroque fašade by Carlo Fontana which lost a lot when it was modified after 1859; the interior of the church is very lavishly decorated, because the nunnery could rely on the revenue from many properties bequeathed by its founder, Francesca Baglioni Orsini; notwithstanding the dedication to Humility, all the nuns came from noble families and this contributed to the wealth of the institution.

 Relief on the fašade by Vincenzo Felici (ca 1708)

-The church is part of the Pontifical North American College and it is not open to the public (see an image of its interior at the PNAC website - it opens in another window).
+The church is part of the Pontifical North American College and it is not open to the public.

 (left) Palazzo della Dataria and Palazzo della Panetteria behind it; (right) XIXth century coats of arms of Pope Paul V (above) and Pope Pius XII (below)

 Palazzo della Dataria (Chancery) was built by Pope Paul V to provide Palazzo del Quirinale with additional space where administrative activities could be performed when the Pope was in the palace.
 Eventually Palazzo del Quirinale became the permanent residence of the Popes and Palazzo della Dataria was restored and enlarged.
 What we see today is mainly a dull XIXth century building, which is no longer part of the Palazzo del Quirinale premises.

 (left) Palazzo della Panetteria; (right) coat of arms of Pope Clement XIII